Traditional Seaweed Pressing

 Collect Seaweeds

 On your visits, gather seaweeds that have washed ashore (please don’t remove live seaweed from rocks).
+Or if you are snorkelling carefully cut a sample with scissors without harming the mother plant.

 Press your Seaweeds